mcoblenz/Obsidian/user_guide/source/tutorial/states2.rst

     ->On (brightness = b);
    }

-In addition, a transaction can begin or end in multiple states.
+In addition, a transaction can begin or end in multiple possible states.
 This is specified with the ``|`` operator.
 An example is shown below:

 ::